Edward W. Morley: Honors

-Morley was the president of the American Association for the Advancement of Science in 1895 and he was the president of the American Chemical Society in 1899.
+Morley was elected to the American Academy of Arts and Sciences in 1892.
+He was the president of the American Association for the Advancement of Science in 1895 and he was the president of the American Chemical Society in 1899.
+In 1903, he was elected to the American Philosophical Society.
 He was awarded the Davy Medal, named for the great British chemist Sir Humphry Davy, by the Royal Society of London in 1907.
 He also won the Elliott Cresson Medal, awarded by the Franklin Institute of Pennsylvania, in 1912, for important contributions to the science of chemistry.
 He received the Willard Gibbs Award of the Chicago Section of the American Chemical Society in 1917.

 The lunar crater Morley on the near side was named for him.
 The Morley Elementary School in West Hartford, Connecticut, was also named for him, as was the Morley Scientific Laboratory on the Williams College campus.
 His house in West Hartford was made a National Historic Landmark in 1975.

 The Cleveland Section of the American Chemical Society (Cleveland-ACS) annually sponsors a regional award named in honor of Edward W. Morley, which consists of the Morley Medal in addition to a monetary honorarium.
 The purpose of this annual award by the Cleveland-ACS is to recognize contributions to chemistry through outstanding achievements in research, teaching, research administration, engineering, and public service.
 The contributions for which the award is given should have been made within about 250 miles of Cleveland, the research home of Edward W. Morley.
 Notable early awardees include Melvin S. Newman (1969) (known for Newman projections in organic chemistry), and Nobel Prize laureate George A. Olah in 1970.
 A list of all previous awardees to date is maintained by the ACS-Cleveland Section.